 It's true, my absolute favorite way to eat is vegan.
 Plant-based.
 Real whole foods.
 Eating this way doesn't just make me feel better.
 I now find it tastes better, and it's food I can trust, food I know and love as food without including any "gross factor" - there's nothing that I would have to avoid thinking too much about in order to continue eating, and I certainly like taking the "gross" and "inhumane" out of the equation.
 There's no inner turmoil anymore about what my food is made of.
-I just like eating 100% plants, so I do.
-I find real plant-based food generally tastes better and I have never felt better since eating this way.
+I just like eating 100% plants and I've learned that scientifically it's optimal, so I do.
+I find real plant-based food generally tastes better and I feel better than ever.

 I recently found myself longing for a cheese platter, so I started messing around in the kitchen, looking for a way to take a first step toward a vegan version.
 Anytime I can create a recipe that's quick, easy, AND delicious - well, then I feel like I've reached my ultimate goal.
 So, I steered away from complicated processes and even wanted to avoid the delay of soaking nuts.
 Instead, I toasted nuts so that they were ready to go in 5 minutes.
 Toasted nuts add depth and richness to this spread, creating the ideal foundation for something cheesy.
 From there, I added flavors I thought would pair well with fruit, veggies, and crackers, including the cheesiness of nutritional yeast, and the result is so rich and satisfying I don't miss the actual cheese.